meister03/discord-hybrid-sharding/README.md

 <p align="center"><img src="https://img.shields.io/npm/v/discord-hybrid-sharding"> <img src="https://img.shields.io/github/repo-size/meister03/disord-hybrid-sharding"> <img src="https://img.shields.io/npm/l/discord-hybrid-sharding"> <img src="https://img.shields.io/github/contributors/discord-hybrid-sharding">  <a href="https://discord.gg/YTdNBHh"><img src="https://discordapp.com/api/guilds/697129454761410600/widget.png" alt="Discord server"/></a></p>

 # Discord-Hybrid-Sharding
-The first package which combines Sharding Manager & Internal Sharding to save a lot of resources
+The first package which combines Sharding Manager & Internal Sharding to save a lot of resources!
+Aka: "Mixing both: if you need `x` shards for `n` process"

 ## Why?
-The Sharding Manager is very heavy and it uses more than 300mb for every shard on a light usage, during internal sharding just uses 20% of it.
-Internal Sharding reaches their limit on more than 14000 Guilds and it becomes slow when you bot gets bigger.
-Your only solution is convert to Sharding Manager.
+The Sharding Manager is very heavy and it uses more than 300mb on a light usage for every shard, during internal sharding just uses 20% of it.
+Internal Sharding reaches their limit on more than 14000 Guilds and it becomes slow when your bot gets bigger.
+Your only solution is to convert to the Sharding Manager.
 Thatsway this new Package will solve all your problems, because it spawns Shards, which has Internal Shards. **You can save up to 60% on resources**

+## How does it Work?
+There are Clusters/Master Shards, which are like normal shards on the sharding manager and the clusters spawns in addition internal shards.
+So you do not have to spawn so much normal Shards (master shards ), which you can replace with internal shards.
+"for process `n` , `n` internal shards"

+Example: `A 4k Discord Bot`
+Normaly we would spawn 4 shards with the Sharding Manager, but we start here with 2 Clusters/MasterShards, which spawns 2 internal shards ==> We save 2 shards in comparision to the Sharding Manager.

+### See below for the Docs

 **If you need help feel free to join our <a href="https://discord.gg/YTdNBHh">discord server</a>.
 We will provied you all help ☺**
 # Download